Marooned (1969 film): Plot

-The eye of the hurricane does pass over the Cape as predicted, and the launch is made just as storm winds begin to rise.
+When the eye of the hurricane passes over the Cape, the X-RV is successfully launched.
 However, insufficient oxygen remains for all three astronauts to survive until Dougherty arrives.
-Possibly, enough remains for two, presenting a previously unthinkable decision.
-Pruett and his crew then debate what to do.
-Stone tries to reason that they can somehow survive by taking sleeping pills or otherwise reducing oxygen consumption; Pruett responds this is unlikely to conserve enough oxygen to be successful.
-An agitated Lloyd offers to leave, since he is "using up most of the oxygen anyway," but Pruett overrules him.
-He orders everyone into their spacesuits and then he leaves the ship, ostensibly to attempt repairs, although this option has been repeatedly dismissed as futile and wasteful of oxygen.
+Pruett and his crew debate what to do.
+Stone argues that they can survive by taking sleeping pills to reduce oxygen consumption, but Pruett overrides him.
+An agitated Lloyd offers to leave, since he is "using up most of the oxygen anyway," but Pruett overrules him as well.
+He orders everyone into their spacesuits and exits the ship, ostensibly to attempt repairs.

-After Pruett goes out of the hatch, Lloyd realizes what he is really planning is to sacrifice himself and attempts to follow, though he is bound to the ship by his umbilicals.
+After Pruett goes on his EVA, Lloyd realizes he is planning to sacrifice himself and attempts to follow.
 Stone restrains Lloyd, and they both watch Pruett from the hatch.
 A hiss of air occurs as a large gash in Pruett's space suit is torn on a metal protrusion from the service module's S-band antenna array.
-Helpless to stop the leak and quickly losing consciousness, Pruett drifts away from the ship as Lloyd and Stone look on.
-With Pruett gone, Stone takes command and sedates Lloyd to near unconsciousness.
+Helpless to stop the leak, Pruett drifts away from the ship as Lloyd and Stone look on.
+With Pruett gone, Stone takes command and sedates Lloyd.

 A Soviet Voskhod spacecraft suddenly appears and its cosmonaut tries to make contact.
-He can do nothing but deliver oxygen, since the Soviet ship is too small to carry additional passengers and lacks equipment to dock with the Apollo.
-Stone and Lloyd, suffering oxygen deprivation and lapsing into semiconsciousness, cannot understand the cosmonaut's gestures or obey Keith's instructions from Houston.
+Since his ship is too small to bring the astronauts aboard, the cosmonaut attempts to bring oxygen to the Apollo spacecraft.
+Stone and Lloyd, suffering oxygen deprivation, do not understand the cosmonaut's gestures or Keith's instructions from Houston.
 Lloyd drifts out of the hatch and away from the ship.

-Dougherty arrives in the X-RV and begins a spacewalk to retrieve the astronauts.
-The Soviet cosmonaut shines a light on Lloyd, drifting slowly away from the Apollo; Dougherty retrieves him using a maneuvering pack.
-The cosmonaut moves into the Apollo and slaps an ill-fitting oxygen tank onto Stone's suit fittings.
-As Dougherty returns with Lloyd in tow, Stone begins to regain consciousness with the renewed oxygen flow.
-Dougherty transfers the two surviving and still-dazed Ironman astronauts into the rescue ship, where they exchange "thumbs up" gestures.
-Dougherty reports the crew transfer to Houston, where the NASA crew erupts in applause.
+Dougherty arrives in the X-RV and retrieves Lloyd using a maneuvering pack.
+The cosmonaut moves into the Apollo spacecraft and attaches an oxygen tank onto Stone's suit.
+Dougherty transfers the two surviving Ironman astronauts into the rescue ship.
 After separating, both the Soviet ship and the X-RV execute retrofire to return to Earth, and the final scene fades out with a view of the abandoned Ironman One adrift in orbit.